-We measured latency in our local area network where the two participant hosts were two networkswitched hops apart.
-The average latency was 3 ms, so the network contributes about 2% to overall latency.
+We measured latency in our local area network where the two participant hosts were two network-switched hops apart.
+The average latency was 3 milliseconds, so the network contributes about 2% to overall latency.
 To characterize the wide area performance of the system, we measured latency on Internet 2 from HP Labs Palo Alto to a site at the University of Colorado in Boulder.
-Our tests showed an average network latency of 25 ms.
+Our tests showed an average network latency of 25 milliseconds.